 Place the letter sticker on each jar, centered as much as possible.
 I used a piece of painters tape along the bottom of each jar to give me a guideline of how far up to place the sticker… so they would all be the same distance from the bottom when lined up next to each other.
 Make sense?
 Rub the sticker on well so no paint leaks underneath.
 Remove lids and rings.

 Spray paint the jars with the frosted glass paint.
 I did mine in three light coats, letting it dry at least 15 minutes between coats.
-Let dry at least one hour after last coat, then spray with clear matte sealer, or a glitter spray paint to seal.
-We started out thinking glitter spray, then went for the clear sealer from the same maker.
+Let dry at least one hour after last coat, then lightly spray with clear glitter spray paint to seal.
+We started out thinking glitter spray, then had clear sealer left over from another project we used on each luminary jar.
 Let dry overnight.
+Note: Please check your spray sealer in an inconspicuous spot if you choose to use it.
+Some readers have mentioned that some sealers removed the frosted look of the glass paint.

 If desired, spray paint the rings and lids.
 I used a silver sparkle spray paint, ‘cause thats what I had.
 You can leave them gold if you like.